Himanshu-Parangat/machine-learning-assignment/README.md

 ```
 jupyter notebook
 ```
-open the ./script/run.ipynb file in gui
+> * open the ./script/run.ipynb file from your browser gui interface at url `http://localhost:8888/notebooks/run.ipynb`